BenAyedJr08/Custom-PC-stand/README.md

 The design also include two 12V DC fans mounted in parallel to cool down my laptop.
 The fans are powered by the 5V USB-c output of my laptor, so I will use a boost converter XL6009 to elevate the Voltage from 5V to 12V with ceramic and electrolytic capacitors and a polyfuse.
+I will cut a USB-c wire and directly solder it to the capacitors and the boost converter.

 Here is the wiring :